fullstack-development/web3-roadmap/blockchain/wallets.md

 ## Tasks:

 * Create an account in metamask.
-* Choose test network Goerli.
+* Choose one of test networks.
 * Find any test ETH from someone faucet.
 * Send any ETH to somebody of your friends or colleagues.
 * Find this transaction in blockchain explorer.
-* Create another one account in trust wallet.